 “Hey mom, I’m excited to see you guys tomorrow,” I answered.

-Six hours earlier I had completed my Tahoe Rim Trail thru-hike and the minute it was over I felt the sadness start to creep in.
+Six hours earlier I had completed my Tahoe Rim Trail thru-hike, and the minute it was over I felt the sadness start to creep in.
 Sure, I was psyched to have finished, but I was also ready to just keep going for a second lap!

-I’m not sure who said it, but if it’s after a long backpacking trip, climbing excursion, or just camping in the woods for a few nights, I always feel this.
+I’m not sure who said it, but after a long backpacking trip, women’s retreat, climbing excursion, or just camping in the woods for a few nights, I always feel this.

 The same can be said for any big experience, whether that’s meeting a huge milestone, coming back after vacation, or completing an incredible adventure.
 The return back to daily life is hard.

 You really want to bring home all of the lessons, insights, and good vibes, but it often feels like two steps forward and one step back.
 Your energy is low, you daydream about going back, and you worry you’ll lose the life-changing experience.

 My integration has been a lot like the actual hike, amazing yet challenging.
 The process has been raw, tender, and uncomfortable.

 However, I’ve been to this rodeo before and this time, I’m seeing ways to ease the transition, as well as solidify an integration of my Tahoe Rim thru-hike experience into my daily life.
 Today, I want to share these reminders with you because I really do believe that we’re all in this together.

 7 Ways to Transition to "Real Life" with Ease